Special Information for International Applicants

 No work on the part of the international applicant needs to be done toward a Visa until after they receive a letter of admission, have confirmed intent to enroll, and have proven financial ability for studies.

 After being accepted

 After being accepted, the Admissions Office will send you the Certification of Financial Support form for the I-20 document.
-Filling out and returning these forms to the STM Admissions Office will start the process of obtaining an F-1 visa to study in the United States, as long as you meet the financial and English language requirements.
+Filling out and returning these forms to the STM Admissions Office will start the process of obtaining an F-1 visa to study in the United States.
+Students must meet the financial and English language requirements.
 International students, who are also Diocesan priests, must obtain priestly faculties to serve as priest in the Boston Archdiocese.
-The student’s Bishop or Major Superior must write to the Archbishop of Boston, requesting housing and facilities to function as a priest in the area.
+The student’s Bishop or Major Superior must write to the Archbishop of Boston, requesting housing and faculties to function as a priest in the area.
 A copy of this letter should be sent to STM.
-Boston College can only issue an I-20, after such facilities have been secured.
+Boston College can only issue an I-20, after such faculties have been secured.

 Standardized Test Requirement

 All master's applicants must submit a standardized test score.
 The TOEFL exam fulfills this requirement.
 For applicants whose TOEFL requirement has been waived, GRE or other similar standardized test scores must still be submitted.
 The TOEFL may still be taken and submitted for the standarzed test requirement even if TOEFL has been waived.
 The standardized test requirement can be waived if the applicant has previously completed a graduate degree.
 To inquire, please email email@example.com.

 For S.T.L. and Th.M. applicants whose TOEFL requirement has been waived, no standardized test score is required.